nunleyassoc/GiveMeYourHeart/README.md

 There is an extremly high chance of visual issues if played in other resolutions.

 This is my first game ever and I'm very thankful for this opportunity to represent UWF!

+I will add some tips here if you get stuck